NikkelM/Hades-II-HadesBiomes/README.md

 If you would like to translate some or all of these into your native language, you can find all texts in the [src/Game/Text/\<language shorthand\>](https://github.com/NikkelM/Hades-II-HadesBiomes/tree/main/src/Game/Text) folder of the mod's repository.
 If you decide to translate a category, please translate all texts in that category to ensure consistency for players.

+For Cosmetics, texts are located in [src/Scripts/CosmeticsData.lua](https://github.com/NikkelM/Hades-II-HadesBiomes/tree/main/src/Scripts/CosmeticsData.lua), directly assigned to each cosmetic item.

-After uncommenting and translating your chosen texts, open a Pull Request with your changes on GitHub, and they will be included in the next release!
+After translating your chosen texts, open a Pull Request with your changes on GitHub, and they will be included in the next release!

 ## Image Gallery